markharrison/sk-aifoundry-multiagent/README.md

-# sk-aifoundry-multiagent
-Semantic Kernel + Azure AI Foundry Agent Service demo
+# Semantic Kernel + Azure AI Foundry Agent Service demo

+In this demo, we will show how to use the Semantic Kernel process framework to orchestrate multiple Azure AI Foundry Agent Service agents.

+## Prerequisites
+You'll need an Azure AI Foundry project with the following agents.
+You can find the code to create these agents in the `agents` folder.

+- Research Agent
+- Writer Agent
+- Editor Agent
+- Sender Agent